Ring the Alarm: Critical reception

-"Ring the Alarm" received polarized responses from contemporary music critics, who noted that it was a marked departure from Knowles' previous material.
+"Ring the Alarm" received polarized responses from contemporary music critics, who noted that it was a marked departure from Beyoncé's previous material.
 Eb Haynes of AllHipHop wrote that the song is "emotionally high-powered.
-The Boston Globe's Sarah Rodman noted that it finds Knowles in "full hell-hath-no-fury mode", singing with grit and urgency that feel genuine.
-A critic of Billboard magazine viewed "Ring the Alarm" as a memorable release even though he wrote that it is not as good as Knowles' 2003 single "Crazy in Love".
+The Boston Globe's Sarah Rodman noted that it finds Beyoncé in "full hell-hath-no-fury mode", singing with grit and urgency that feel genuine.
+A critic of Billboard magazine viewed "Ring the Alarm" as a memorable release even though he wrote that it is not as good as Beyoncé's 2003 single "Crazy in Love".
 He praised her distorted vocals and the "ranting assault of a lyric", which she uses to convince her love interest.
-Jody Rosen of Entertainment Weekly called "Ring the Alarm" torrid, and wrote that Knowles "sounds positively horrified by the prospect of relinquishing the luxury goodies her boyfriend has bought her".
+Jody Rosen of Entertainment Weekly called "Ring the Alarm" torrid, and wrote that Beyoncé "sounds positively horrified by the prospect of relinquishing the luxury goodies her boyfriend has bought her".
 Brian Hiatt of Rolling Stone stated that she sings with "enough frantic, quavering intensity to make you believe she really is crazy in love".
 Marcos Chin of Vibe magazine described "Ring the Alarm" as "both a sexual invitation and a threat".
 Darryl Sterdan of Jam! described "Ring the Alarm" as a "shrill tantrum of green-eyed monsterdom", and Kelefa Sanneh of The New York Times described it as a "canny display of emotional vulnerability".
-Tom Breihan of The Village Voice commented that "Ring the Alarm" may become Knowles' "You Oughta Know".
+Tom Breihan of The Village Voice commented that "Ring the Alarm" may become Beyoncé's "You Oughta Know".

-Spence D. of IGN Music commented that the best examples of Knowles vocal stylings come on "Ring The Alarm", adding that it is one of the few tracks on the album where she goes for a throaty growl.
+Spence D. of IGN Music commented that the best examples of Beyoncé vocal stylings come on "Ring The Alarm", adding that it is one of the few tracks on the album where she goes for a throaty growl.
 Sal Cinquemani of Slant Magazine wrote that it was a bold choice for a single Dave de Sylvi of Sputnikmusic noted that "Ring the Alarm" was a brave choice for a single, called it "angry and lyrically incendiary", and noted that Swizz Beatz's beats are "unusually intricate".
-Norman Meyers of Prefix Magazine noted that the song is evidence of Knowles' willingness to take chances.
+Norman Meyers of Prefix Magazine noted that the song is evidence of Beyoncé's willingness to take chances.
 Calling "Ring the Alarm" a "bunny-boiling bonanza" and a "killer club track", Rach Read of TeenToday wrote that it is a definite highlight and that "it's great to see an artist at the top of her game prepared to take risks with a track as unhinged as this."
-Chris Richards of The Washington Post defined Knowles' character in the song as a "jealousy-crazed ex", and expressed his disappointment that it could not manage a "more convincing refrain".
+Chris Richards of The Washington Post defined Beyoncé's character in the song as a "jealousy-crazed ex", and expressed his disappointment that it could not manage a "more convincing refrain".
 Andy Kellman of Allmusic called it "an angered, atonal, and out-of-character song".
 Tim Finney of Pitchfork Media wrote, "the siren-assisted caterwaul of second single 'Ring the Alarm' sounds genuinely (and marvelously) incoherent."
 Bernard Zuel of The Sydney Morning Herald described "Ring the Alarm" as a "posturing and eventually annoying" track.